Jennifer Hudson Is ‘Courtside Cute’ While Enjoying A Night Out With Common

 Do Jennifer Hudson and Common go together real bad?
 While the Chicagoans have not confirmed their relationship, photos show they are definitely spending time together.

-The music duo was spotted this week sitting courtside at a January 10 L.A.
-Clippers – Toronto Raptors game.
+The duo was spotted this week sitting courtside at a Jan.
+10 LA Clippers – Toronto Raptors game.
 Cuddled up while laughing and smiling, the two look adorable.

 J-Hud wore an all-black ensemble with purple fur accents.
 Her top, from H.E.R., featured sexy cutout details, and her bottoms were form-fitting and velvet.
 Common matched her casual slay with a denim patchwork/checkered jacket and pants set.